mkishi1221/mkishi1221.github.io/_posts/2025-05-17-A Project on Shared Meals and Family Bonds.markdown

 How can design encourage families to spend more time together?
 Can a simple object spark moments of connection and support our mental well-being?

-In June 2016, I created a project called *Efflorescence*—a quiet exploration of how mealtime rituals can strengthen relationships.
+In June 2016, I created a project called *Efflorescence*, a quiet exploration of how mealtime rituals can strengthen relationships.
 The idea was simple: individual herb pots that, when brought together, form a blooming arrangement.
 Each pot could be cared for by a different person, turning plant care into a shared activity.

-The act of growing fresh herbs brings more than flavor.
-It adds color, scent, and a sense of occasion to daily meals—inviting people to slow down and connect.
-The design supports this with thoughtful features: magnets for attaching to fridges, a tilted form for easy access, and the ability to hang from kitchen rails or windows.
-A self-draining soil compartment makes upkeep simple and stress-free.
+The act of growing fresh herbs brings more than just flavor.
+It adds color, scent, and a sense of occasion to everyday meals.
+It invites people to slow down and connect.
+The design supports this through practical details: magnets for attaching to fridges, a tilted form for easy access, and the ability to hang from kitchen rails or windows.
+A self-draining soil compartment keeps maintenance simple and low-stress.

 This wasn’t just about growing herbs.
-It was about growing moments—making everyday interactions feel a little more meaningful.
-The project continues to remind me that small, intentional design choices can have a lasting emotional impact.
+It was about creating small moments that made everyday interactions feel more meaningful.
+The project still reminds me that simple, intentional design choices can leave a lasting emotional impact.

 ![Product Image 3]({{site.baseurl}}/images/efflorescence/efflorescence_3.jpg)
 ![Product Image 4]({{site.baseurl}}/images/efflorescence/efflorescence_4.jpg)